EU close to agreeing rules for insider trading in commodities

 RECENT SCANDALS ADD FIREPOWER

-Recent financial scandals such as the fixing of LIBOR and Platts oil prices have strengthened the case for strict rules, providing firepower to the European parliament, which advocates a tough regime as opposed to the more reticent Council of Ministers.
+The EU enquiry into Platts oil price assessments, which followed the scandal over fixing the LIBOR rate, have strengthened the case for strict rules, providing firepower to the European parliament, which advocates a tough regime as opposed to the more reticent Council of Ministers.

 "The allegations that oil prices have been fixed by reporting agencies and oil companies alike clearly demonstrates the need for tough EU wide rules to tackle market abuse," said Arlene McCarthy, member of the European parliament and co-ordinator of the reform.